Orangery or Conservatory?

 Orangery Extensions: FAQs

-Your orangery extension can’t occupy any more than 50% of the land around your home.
-You’ll need to account for any existing outbuildings, like sheds or greenhouses, when running the numbers.
+Your orangery extension can’t occupy more than 50% of the land around your home.
+When running the numbers, you’ll need to account for any existing outbuildings, like sheds or greenhouses.

 Ultraframe orangery extensions include a manufacturer’s warranty.
 You will need to speak to your approved Ultra Installer to verify the level of cover.